-D.13-09-044 authorized a series of financing programs designed to attract private capital to finance EE upgrades and established the California Hub for Energy Efficiency Financing (CHEEF) to administer the new programs.
-The CPUC requested that the California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA) assume the administration of the CHEEF, and directed the investor-owned utilities (IOUs) and CPUC staff to assist CAEATFA with implementation.
+D.13-09-044 authorized a series of financing programs designed to attract private capital to finance energy upgrades and established the California Hub for Energy Efficiency Financing (CHEEF) to administer the new programs.
+The CPUC requested that the California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA) assume the administration of the CHEEF and directed the investor-owned utilities (IOUs) and CPUC staff to assist CAEATFA with implementation.

-The financing programs incentivize private finance companies to enter the EE market and improve terms or expand credit criteria for the financing of EE projects by providing a credit enhancement funded with IOU EE ratepayer funds.
-Financing that covers 100% of project costs removes the upfront cost barrier for many Californians to undertake EE retrofits.
-A key objective is to test whether ratepayer support for credit enhancements can lead to self-supporting EE finance programs in the future.
+The financing programs incentivize private finance companies to enter the energy efficiency market and improve terms or expand credit criteria for the financing of energy projects by providing a credit enhancement funded with IOU ratepayer funds.
+A key objective is to test whether ratepayer support for credit enhancements can lead to self-supporting energy efficiency finance programs in the future.